Danger Doom: Background

-Danger Doom was awarded Best Hip-Hop album of the year by PLUG Independent Music Awards for their album, The Mouse and the Mask.
+Danger Doom was awarded Hip-Hop Album of the Year by PLUG Independent Music Awards for their album The Mouse and the Mask.

-In 2017 DOOM’s Metalface Records reissued The Mouse and the Mask with the previously unreleased track, Mad Nice, featuring Black Thought of The Roots.
+In 2017 DOOM's Metalface Records reissued The Mouse and the Mask with the previously unreleased track "Mad Nice", featuring Black Thought of The Roots.

 DOOM would later posthumously appear on Danger Mouse's track "Belize" off his 2022 album Cheat Codes.